-- have successfully completed and passed the CIArb Module 1 Law, Practice and Procedure or the Accelerated Route to Membership in International Arbitration - have successfully completed and passed the CIArb Module 2 Law of Obligations, or - been granted an exemption from the CIArb Module 2 Law of Obligations.
+- have successfully completed and passed the Ciarb Module 1 Law, Practice and Procedure, - have successfully completed and passed the Ciarb Module 2 Law of Obligations, or - been granted an exemption from the Ciarb Module 2 Law of Obligations.

 Additionally, candidates are expected to have a minimum of five years' professional workplace experience as, for example, a lawyer, surveyor, accountant, insurer, shipbroker or similar.
 This experience must involve communicating with others, problem-solving, managing workloads effectively, decision-making and the exercise of judgment.